hamyyy/SFML-Template/README.md

 At this point, everything you need is installed

 1. Open the **sfml-vscode-boilerplate** folder in VS Code.
 You should see an lime-green status bar at the bottom (color-picked from the SFML logo).
-2. At this point you should be able to run a build task (**Ctrl+Shift+B** > **Build & Run**), but it'll be nicer to add keybindings for these tasks so you can build with 1 keypress.
+2. You should be able to run a build task (**Ctrl+Shift+B** > **Build & Run**), but it'll be nicer to add keybindings for these so you can build with 1 keypress.
 3. Open the .vscode folder and click on the **\_keybindings.json** file.
 This is not an officially recognized file, but just contains the keybindings you can copy into the actual keybindings.json file.
 4. Go into **File** > **Preferences** > **Keyboard Shortcuts** & click on the keybindings.json link at the top.
 5. Copy the keybindings into this file.
 Feel free to change them if you don't like them later.
-6. Hit the **F9** key to run the **Build & Run: Release** task.
-It should run the Makefile, find the compiler, build the Main.cpp into Main.o, and launch the green circle hello world that you should recognize from the official SFML guide. **Shift+F9** will launch the basic Debug build, and F8 will launch the actual Debugger along with the Debug build.
+6. The **F9** key will run the **Build & Run: Release** task.
+It should run the Makefile, find the compiler, build the Main.cpp into Main.o (as well as create a dependency file), and launch the green circle hello world that you should recognize from the official SFML guide. **Shift+F9** will launch **Run: Release**.
+7. Similarly, **F10** will launch **Build & Run: Debug**. and any logging will be outputted into the integrated terminal instead of a separate console window.
+8. **F8** will launch the actual Debugger, which first runs **Build & Run: Debug**.
+9. If needed, you can rebuild either with **Ctrl+Shift+B** > **Rebuild: Release/Debug**.
+This is useful if you're changing compilers, SFML versions, or just want to make sure the build is fresh.

-## Adding source files & libraries to the Makefile
+## Adding source files & libraries

-If you're moving to this from CodeBlocks, think of this as adding files to your project.
+If you're moving to this from CodeBlocks, think of this part as defining what's in your project.
 The src files might already exist somewhere, but you need to tell the compiler to include them.
-You do not need to add SFML to any of these variables, since it's already in the Makefile.

 Open **tasks.json**.
 In **options > env**, you'll see 7 environment variables that will require settings specific to your projects.
 Each one is outlined below: